valeste/valeste.github.io/_posts/2023-04-25-wt-epi-cell-protocol.md

 rinse of ASW-PSA prior to refilling plate with more ASW-PSA.

-- Under stereomicroscope on lab bench take picture of colony with Excelis camera
+- Under stereomicroscope on lab bench take picture of colony with Excelis camera.

 - Using a pair of 31G syringe needles, peel open the tunic and remove buds.
 Buds in earlier stages of development (stage A) are more embedded in the tunic than degrading ones (TO).
 Be sure to not tear the bud itself, this can be done by gently carving the tunic around the bud and then using a blunt portion of the needle to roll the bud out.
 Every time a bud is removed, place it in a cell strainer that itself is also immersed in the same 20 mL of ASW-PSA.
 Use a clicker to keep track of the number of buds you collected.

-- Once you have collected a group of 5 or 10 buds in the cell strainer, rinse all buds for 20 seconds with 70% ethanol followed by a 5 second rinse with ASW-PSA.
+- Once you have collected a group of 5 or 10 buds in the cell strainer, rinse all buds for 5 seconds with 70% ethanol followed by a 5 second rinse with ASW-PSA.

-- Using sterile curved forceps, transfer the group of 5 or 10 buds to a labeled, 15 mL conical tube containing 3 mL of ASW-PSA.
+- Using sterile curved forceps, transfer the group of 5 or 10 buds to a labeled, 1.5 mL tube containing 1 mL of TCM.

-- Transfer all conical tubes containing bud tissue to the biosaftey cabinet in TPS for cell seeding.
+- Transfer all tubes containing bud tissue to the biosaftey cabinet in TPS for cell seeding.

 #### 3. Seeding tissue and cell maintenance

-- In the biosaftey cabinet, pour out contents of one conical tube into a 60 mM petri dish.
-Swirl around the conical tube to get all the buds back into suspension and pour quickly.
-Buds stick to plastic **very** well so it is important to be fast in this process or the buds will adhere to the inside of the conical tube and will be difficult to remove.
+- In the biosaftey cabinet, pour out contents of one tube into a 60 mm petri dish.
+Using a 1000 uL pipette tip aspirate into the solution to get the buds back into suspension and pour quickly.

-- Using a 1000 uL pipette tip (has larger opening) transfer buds one at a time to 35 mM well on 6 well plate.
+- Using the same 1000 uL pipette tip transfer buds one at a time to a fresh 60 mm petri dish.
 Make sure to transfer only a small amount of liquid (about a drop) per bud.

-- Using the same pipette tip, remove any excess ASW-PSA from the 35 mM well.
+- Using the same pipette tip, remove any excess liquid from the culturing dish.

 - While you repeat the above two steps with your other samples, let the wells you previously seeded to dry for about ~5 minutes or until there is no visible liquid left.

-- Once all the wells are dry, using a serological pipette take n*2 mL (where n = the number of wells) and add 2mL of TCM to each well.
+- Once all the wells are dry, using a serological pipette take n*3 mL (where n = the number of dishes) and add 3mL of TCM to each well.
 Be sure to not touch the tip of the pipette to the wells and to have the lowest flow possible when adding in media to not agitate the tissue and have it unadhere from plate.

 - Incubate cells at 20 C